-Not only are cashews one of the best-tasting and most versatile nuts there is, but they also come loaded with health benefits.
-Cashews nutrition benefits include the ability to improve heart health, support healthy brain functioning, and improve digestion and nutrient absorption.
-Plus, they might even be able to help you lose weight.
+What are the health benefits of cashews?
+Cashews are one of the best-tasting, most versatile and healthiest nuts .
+In fact, benefits of cashews nutrition include the ability to improve heart health, support healthy brain functioning, and improve digestion and nutrient absorption.
+Eating cashews might even be able to help you lose weight.
 (1)

 Cashews Nutrition Facts

-Due to their high nutrient density and supply of many vital minerals, cashews and other nuts are often recommended most often to improve heart health.
-Cashews are rich in unsaturated fatty acids and numerous other beneficial compounds, including plant-based protein; dietary fiber; minerals like copper, zinc and magnesium; plus antioxidants in the form of phytosterols and phenolic compounds.
+Due to their high nutrient density and supply of many vital minerals, “cashew nuts” and other nuts are often recommended most often to improve heart health.
+Cashews nutrition is rich in unsaturated fatty acids and numerous other beneficial compounds, including plant-based protein; dietary fiber; minerals like copper, zinc and magnesium; plus antioxidants in the form of phytosterols and phenolic compounds.
 The composition of the cashew kernel is about 21 percent protein, 46 percent fat and 25 percent carbohydrates (a portion of which is indigestible fiber), making it a filling, high-protein and high-fat food choice.

 Because of the positive effects of MUFAs and PUFAs on metabolism and other bioactive functions, many studies associate cashew consumption (and nut consumption in general) with a reduced risk for coronary heart disease, cancer, diabetes and obesity.